 - Do you leave fresh water out for your pets?
 They should have access to clean, fresh water at all times.

 - Does your pet have a place to go to get out of the sun, or rain, or other weather?
 Pets can get heatstroke just like humans can!
 If you are going to leave them in the yard for any long period of time, make sure they have some form of shelter.

-This guide is about yard and garden hazards for pets.
+This page is about yard and garden hazards for pets.
 Many are unaware of the number of things around the yard and garden that have the potential to be dangerous for pets.